elliotclowes/learnt.me/Articles Read/2024-06/Article — Your brain does not process information and it is not a computer - Aeon Essays.md

 Meanwhile, vast sums of money are being raised for brain research, based in some cases on faulty ideas and promises that cannot be kept.
 The most blatant instance of neuroscience gone awry, documented recently in [a report in _Scientific American_](http://www.scientificamerican.com/article/why-the-human-brain-project-went-wrong-and-how-to-fix-it/), concerns the $1.3 billion Human Brain Project launched by the European Union in 2013\.
 Convinced by the charismatic Henry Markram that he could create a simulation of the entire human brain on a supercomputer by the year 2023, and that such a model would revolutionise the treatment of Alzheimer’s disease and other disorders, EU officials funded his project with virtually no restrictions.
 Less than two years into it, the project turned into a ‘brain wreck’, and Markram was asked to step down.

-We are organisms, not computers. _Get over it._ Let’s get on with the business of trying to understand ourselves, but without being encumbered by unnecessary intellectual baggage.
-The IP metaphor has had a half-century run, producing few, if any, insights along the way.
-The time has come to hit the DELETE key.